MakerXStudio/node-common/README.md

 ### HttpClient

-`HttpClient` is a class wrapping `node-fetch` to make calling Web API endpoints slightly easier:
+`HttpClient` is a class wrapping `fetch` to make calling Web API endpoints slightly easier:

 - supports setting a base URL so relative paths can be used
 - supports providing an function to set an authorization header on every request